 Sesame Street in Communities

 As a practitioner working with children in care, you have the responsibility of building and supporting safety and support networks to help increase a child’s sense of safety, belonging and wellbeing.

 The Sesame Street in Communities website has some great resources you can use to help engage and communicate with young children in an age-appropriate and interactive way.
-View all resources on various topics such as foster care, incarceration, autism and more at the website.
+View all resources on various topics such as foster care, incarceration, autism and more on the Sesame Street in Communities website.

 The next video shows the adults talking about being Karli’s foster parents, her ‘for now’ parents.
-It may be a good video to show the carer’s family when a new child is entering a placement.
+It may be a good video to show the carer’s family when a new child is entering a care arrangement.

 Another strategy that helps with engaging children through the use of technology includes the kicbox application (app).